MileHacker Logo

 • Attabad Lake Boat: Unique lake experience, stunning views from water.
 Not a general transport means.

-• Self-Driving: Not advised for foreign tourists; roads are challenging.
+• Self-Driving: Not advised for tourists from other countries; roads are challenging.

 • Motorcycle Rentals: Not advised for foreign tourists due to road hazards.